OrchardCoreContrib/OrchardCoreContrib.Themes/README.md

 4. Add a reference to your theme into `OrchardCoreContrib.Themes.Web`, so your lovely theme will be available to everyone

 5. Add your cool theme and send a PR

-**Notes:**

-We should have at least variation of themes designed and developed using different technologies and templating languages such as Razor, Liquid, VueJs .. etc.